 Do Antihistamines Treat Hives?
 Do Antihistamines Make Hives Go Away?

-For acute cases of hives (acute urticaria), well-known over-the-counter antihistamines such as Benadryl (diphenhydramine), Claritin (loratadine), Xyzal (levocetirizine), Zyrtec (cetirizine), and Allegra (fexofenadine) can help reduce swelling, redness, itching, and other problems such as wheezing or difficulty breathing.
+For acute cases of hives (acute urticaria), some of the best antihistamines are well-known over-the-counter antihistamines such as Curist Allergy Relief (levocetirizine), (fexofenadine (brand Allegra), diphenhydramine (brand Benadryl), loratadine (brand Claritin), and cetirizine (brand Zyrtec) can help reduce swelling, redness, itching, and other problems such as wheezing or difficulty breathing.
 Chronic hives (chronic urticaria) are usually treated with a three to six month regimen of antihistamines.
 For chronic hives, it’s recommended to use a newer antihistamine like levocetirizine which does not have the same sedating side effects like Benadryl.

 If none of the antihistamines work, consult your doctor or pharmacist as they may also add a different type of antihistamine called an histamine-2-receptor blocker, such as ranitidine or cimetidine.
 These medications are usually used to treat acid reflux but can also help with reducing hives.

 Is There a Non Drowsy Antihistamine for Hives?

 Yes, there are non drowsy antihistamines for treating hives, for instance Curist Allergy Relief (levocetirizine) which is minimally drowsy!
 Fexofenadine (brand Allegra), loratadine (brand Claritin) and cetirizine) (brand Zyrtec) are all considered newer antihistamines because they were designed to be safer than first generation antihistamines like Benadryl (diphenhydramine) as they do not cause drowsiness, or have very limited drowsiness.
 These newer antihistamines are non drowsy and can provide ample symptomatic relief for as long as 24 hours.